IMAGE

 From: Dune saga by Frank Herbert

-Paul becomes the most powerful Emperor the galaxy has known, seen at various turns as both savior and tyrant, using his powers of prescience to try to guide humanity on a course that, while bloody, he hopes will prevent it from becoming stagnant and destroying itself.
+Paul becomes the most powerful Emperor the galaxy has known, seen at various turns as both savior and tyrant.
+He uses his powers of prescience to attempt to guide humanity on a course that, while bloody, he hopes will prevent it from becoming stagnant and destroying itself.
 He feels obligated to continue in this course and essentially trapped by the burden, despite his and Chani's longings to return to the desert to live out their days in peace together.
 She remains his sole source of emotional comfort and peace.
 At one point, after promising Chani they will soon return to the desert, he tells her they have eternity together, but she - sensing her own time may be drawing short - tells him "I have only now."

 Due to the spice-enhanced acceleration of her pregnancy, the process of birthing her children - a boy and a girl - essentially drains the life from Chani.
 Paul, separated from her at the time, hears her voice in his mind calling him by her private name for him, and immediately knows she is gone.
-Paul's enemies offer the grief-stricken emperor, in exchange for his abdication of the throne, a chance to resurrect his beloved as a ghola (a sort of clone which would have all her memories).
-Paul almost entertains the notion because of the agony he feels in losing Chani, but ultimately declines, killing those enemies before they can kill him or the babies.
+Paul's enemies offer the grief-stricken Emperor, in exchange for his abdication, a chance to resurrect his beloved as a ghola (a sort of clone which would have all her memories).
+Paul almost entertains the notion because of the agony he feels in losing her, but ultimately declines, killing those enemies before they can kill him or the babies.
 Because he did not foresee two children, he realizes he has lost his prescience and, in accordance with Fremen tradition for the blind, walks alone into the desert presumably never to return, leaving his children and Empire in the care of the Fremen and his sister.

 << back to parallel couples